crownstone/bluenet/README.md

 * this would do the same as building above ./firmware build crownstone
 * ./firmware.sh upload crownstone
 * ./firmware.sh debug crownstone

+You can also run:

+* ./firmware.sh all crownstone

 And there you go.
 There are some more utility scripts, such as `reboot.sh`.
 Use as you wish.